What You Need to Know About Panleukopenia in Cats (aka Feline Distemper)

-Here's all you need to know about recognizing, treating, and preventing panleukopenia in cats.
+Here's all you need to know about recognizing, treating, and preventing panleukopenia (aka distemper in cats).

 What Is Feline Panleukopenia?

-It's the medical term for when your cat has a low count of white blood cells, Demos says.
-White blood cells are what protects your cat's blood stream from diseases and infections, so a cat with a low white blood cell count will be more susceptible to illnesses.
+Feline panleukopenia is the medical term for when your cat has a low count of white blood cells, Demos says.
+White blood cells are what protect your cat's bloodstream from diseases and infections, so a cat with a low white blood cell count will be more susceptible to illnesses.

 A cat will spread the virus through anything expelled from her body, namely her feces.
 From there, it can hitch a ride on anything that touches the poop, whether that's a shoe, clothes, or a paw.